 Professor Jo Ann Ragazzo teaches this course which helps prepare students for the rigors of legal analysis and writing in general civil practice by providing a variety of writing experiences including opinion and demand letters, pleadings, motions, and trial briefs.
 It culminates in oral arguments on motions before members of the bench and bar. » more info

 Professor Jeremy Mullem teaches this two-credit course which introduces the components of contracts, a formal vocabulary for discussing them, and the skill of translating business deals to the page.
 Contract Drafting features writing exercises that will be done both in and outside of class.
 In addition, extensive peer and instructor editing will be used.
 While the skills taught will be basic, they will also apply to more sophisticated contracts, including those that Duke Law students can expect to see and draft in practice.
-While this writing-intensive course fulfills the upper-level professional skills requirement, because performing significant independent legal research is not a part of it, it does not fulfill the upper-level writing requirement. » more info
+While this writing-intensive course fulfills the upper-level professional skills requirement, because performing significant independent legal research is not a part of it, it does not fulfill the substantial research and writing project requirement. » more info

 Scholarly Writing Workshop

 Professors Jeremy Mullem, Rebecca Rich, Sarah C. W. Baker, and Emily Strauss each teach sections of this course in different semesters.
 In the course, students will produce an original analytic paper of substantial length.
 Papers must involve significant and thorough independent research, be well-written, and provide appropriate sourcing.
 Participants are free to choose any topic that may be addressed seriously in an article-length piece and that may be written during one semester. » more info